jellyfin-archive/jellyfin-desktop/README.md

 ## Contributing
 ### Prerequisites
-This application is implemented as an electron app and is built off of a NodeJS code base.
+This application is implemented as an Electron app and is built off of a NodeJS code base.
 Because of this you will need the NodeJS runtime and the `yarn` package manager.
 The following versions have been tested: